eradani-inc/ecc-template/README.md

 ##### 1. Start the node.js server

-Using your ssh client, `cd` to the extracted `ecc-template-3.3.x` directory and run:
+Using your ssh client, `cd` to the extracted `ecc-template-x.x.x` directory and run:

 ```shell
 node src/server